-LND component datasets are available from the Land Data Assimilation (DA) System Data Bucket and can be retrieved using a wget command:
+LND component datasets are available from the Land Data Assimilation (DA) System data bucket and can be retrieved using a wget command:

 These files will be untarred into an inputs directory if the user does not specify a different name.
-They include data for Jan 1-2, 2016 with restarts available for Jan.
-3-4, 2016.
+They include data for Dec.
+21, 2019.
 Table 4.23 describes the file types.
 In each file name, YYYY refers to a valid 4-digit year, MM refers to a valid 2-digit month, and DD refers to a valid 2-digit day of the month.